nus-cs2103-AY2223S2/tp/docs/team/carrieli1015.md

       * Created several GitHub branches for different increments.
     * Group
       * Met the milestone deadlines.
-      * Used GitHub for increments tracking.
+      * Used GitHub for progress tracking.

 * **Enhancements to existing features**:
-    * Revamp the existing student list.
+    * Revamped the existing student list UI.
     * UI integration.
-    * Revamp the overall UI layout and make it more responsive
+    * Revamped the overall UI layout and make it more responsive
-      * Adjustable window size.
       * Individual scroll bar for different panels.
       * Allow text wrap and set up display restriction to avoid unwanted text truncate.

 * **Documentation**:
     * Updated AboutUs page and README page.
-    * Added a quick user guide inside help window.
+    * Added a quick user guide inside the help window.
-    * User guide
+    * User Guide
       * Added in missing items.
-      * Updated UG to add in more details.
+      * Updated UG with more details.
-    * Developer guide
+    * Developer Guide
       * Helped with generate the Ui chart.
       * Tweaked the DG and relevant guides.